underdog-7k7/Geolocation-ChatApplication/README.md

 # Chat-WebApp-Using-TTIE-and-GeolocationProtection

-An extra secure chat application with multiple levels of encryption
+An extra secure chat application with multiple levels of encryption and stegnography